SuperMarcus/NineAnimator/docs/backups.md

 file, NineAnimator will prompt you to choose one.

 - `Replace Current`: Choosing this option will replace all local playback histories and progresses with the ones contained in the `.naconfig` file.
-- `Merge - Pioritize Local`:  Choosing this option will merge the histories stored in the `.naconfig` file with local history.
+- `Merge - Prioritize Local`:  Choosing this option will merge the histories stored in the `.naconfig` file with local history.
 Local histories will be showed on top in the Recents tab.
 NineAnimator will prefer the local version of any data if it is present in both the importing `.naconfig` file and the local database.
-- `Merge - Pioritize Importing`: Choosing this option will merge the histories stored in the `.naconfig` file with local history.
+- `Merge - Prioritize Importing`: Choosing this option will merge the histories stored in the `.naconfig` file with local history.
 The importing histories will be showed on top in the Recents tab.
 NineAnimator will prefer the importing version of any data if it is present in both the importing `.naconfig` file and the local database.

 ### `.naconfig` File